Kaundur/pyclid/readme/Vectors.md

 ## Initalisation
-Calling the vector with not parameters will initalise a vector to zero
+Calling the vector with out parameters will initalise a vector to zero

 ``` python
 >>> import pyclid